terramate-io/terramate/docs/cli/code-generation/functions/tm_yamldecode.md

 and can just use the result in an intuitive way.

-Note though that the mapping above is ambiguous -- several different source types map to the same target type -- and so round-tripping through `yamldecode` and then `yamlencode` cannot produce an identical result.
+Note though that the mapping above is ambiguous -- several different source types map to the same target type -- and so round-tripping through `tm_yamldecode` and then `yamlencode` cannot produce an identical result.

 YAML is a complex language and it supports a number of possibilities that the